mcclure/lovr-oculus-mobile/README.md

         (export PATH="/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home/bin":~/Library/Android/sdk/platform-tools:$PATH ANDROID_HOME=~/Library/Android/sdk GRADLE=`pwd`/gradlew; (cd deps/openal-soft-gradle && $GRADLE build) && (cd cmakelib && $GRADLE build) && (cd LovrApp/Projects/Android && $GRADLE installDebug)) && say "Done"

-* **IF IT FAILS WITH A MESSAGE ABOUT `z_crc_t`:**

-	* Edit the file `cmakelib/lovr/deps/assimp/CMakeLists.txt`.
-On the first line, insert:

-		message(FATAL_ERROR fake_failure)

-	* Rerun the command that failed.
-It will fail again, this time with the message "fake_failure".

-	* Remove the line you just added to `cmakelib/lovr/deps/assimp/CMakeLists.txt`.

-	* Rerun the command that failed again.
-This time it will succeed.
-From now on it will always succeed.

-	* Yes, this is *completely ridiculous*. :(

-* **IF IT FAILS WITH A DIFFERENT MESSAGE:**

-    * Try building again and see if it succeeds the second time.
-Yes, this too is *completely ridiculous*.

 Notes:
 * You have to have turned on developer mode on your headset before deploying.
 * If it gets stuck complaining about "unauthorized", try putting on the headset and see if there's a permissions popup.